stockbal/cap-samples/README.md

 ## Information from Debugging UI5

-The following provides a view insights into what attributes of a service message are passed to a message object that is later used in the MessageView control.
+The following provides a few insights into what attributes of a service message are passed to a message object that is later used in the MessageView control.

 ### Create Message from Service Error Message